ArhanChaudhary/qter/README.md

 ...
 ```

-In this example, if the user wanted to input the number two, they would execute the algorithm `(R U R' U') (R U R' U')`.
-Note that if you try to execute the algorithm six times, the cube will return to its solved state as if you inputted the number zero.
-This is shown to the user by the `max-input 5` syntax.
+To input the number two, execute the algorithm `(R U R' U') (R U R' U')` on the Rubik's cube.
+Notice that if you try to execute the algorithm six times, the cube will return to its solved state as if you had inputted the number zero.
+Thus, your input number must not be greater than five, and this is shown with the `max-input 5` syntax.

 If a negative input is meaningful to the program you are executing, you can input negative one by performing the inverse of the algorithm.
 For example, negative two would be inputted as `(U R U' R') (U R U' R')`.

 </ul>